What is Visual Search Technology and How it Helps Users Get What They Are After

 Computer vision is a part of AI that enables computers to see and understand digital videos or images.
 And visual systems surround us everywhere: smartphone cameras, surveillance systems, sensors, self-driving vehicles, medical images, and so on.

 Visual search is the capability of computers to scan what is going around, search, and recognize a target object on the background and filter out irrelevant targets.
-A clear example is the advanced image search by Google and Kiddle, a visual search engine for kids that helps filter content, or a visual search tool in the mobile app by ASOS.
+How does image search work?
+A clear example is the advanced model image search by Google and Kiddle, a visual search engine for kids that helps filter content, or a visual search tool in the mobile app by ASOS.

-When customers see a celebrity wearing a lovely dress, they don’t need to painfully pick words for a search engine.
-Uploading a single photo or a screenshot is enough to find similar gowns in online stores.
+When customers see a celebrity wearing a lovely dress, they don’t need to painfully pick words for a search engine capabilities.
+Uploading a single photo or a screenshot is enough to find similar items in online stores.
 You can try a visual search engine demo by InData Labs to learn the perks.
-But first, let’s find out what hides under the hood of a user-friendly search option.
+But first, let’s find out what hides under the hood of a user-friendly search option powered by machine learning.

 Basic Similarity Search Draws On Powerful Data